andrewjw/site/_drafts/what-do-you-want-from-a-team-meeting.md

 then others will (hopefully) be happy for them, but unless people can see how they achieved that outcome together, it won't help build a team.
 As part of your meeting bring back topics that were previously discussed and mention how the discussion contributed to success.
-Perhaps the action points were completed, the discussion brought to light an alternative approach, or highlighted potential problems that were avoided.
-Whatever the reason for the success, if it is tied back to the work of everyone as a team, team connectedness with improve.
+Perhaps the action points were completed, the discussion brought to light an alternative approach or highlighted potential problems that were avoided.
+Whatever the reason for the success, if it is tied back to the work of everyone as a team, team connectedness will improve.

 As a leader, it's easy to feel that problems that are most acute in or only affect, your teams should be dealt with by you.
 Building a leadership team that shares problems